bensinc/rubymush/README.md

 Special notes:

 Inside your js code, "me" refers to the object the code is running on.
-"Me" has some special functions:
+"Actor" is the person or object that triggered the code.
+Me, Actor, and any other MUSH object you find in js, has some special functions:

-* To run normal user commands, use: me.cmd("command")
+* To run normal user commands (this doesn't work on players unless the player owns the object running the code), use: me.cmd("command")
 * Run an action: me.action("name", "params")
 * Set an attribute: me.set('name', 'value')
 * Get an attribute: me.get('name')